cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 then hash the output of that function to the target elliptic curve.
 For collision resistance, the hash underlying the key derivation function should be chosen according to the guidelines listed in {{hashtofield-expand}}.

+## hash\_to\_field security {#security-considerations-hash-to-field}

+The hash\_to\_field function defined in {{hashtofield}} is indifferentiable from a random oracle {{MRH04}} when expand\_message ({{hashtofield-expand}}) is modeled as a random oracle.
+By composability of indifferentiability proofs, this also holds when expand\_message is proved indifferentiable from a random oracle relative to an underlying primitive that is modeled as a random oracle.

+We very briefly sketch the indifferentiability argument for hash\_to\_field.
+Notice that each integer mod p that hash\_to\_field returns (i.e., each element of the vector representation of F) is a member of an equivalence class of roughly 2^k integers of length log2(p) + k bits, all of which are equal modulo p.
+For each integer mod p that hash\_to\_field returns, the simulator samples one member of this equivalence class at random and outputs the octet-string returned by I2OSP.
+(Notice that this is essentially the inverse of the hash\_to\_field procedure.)

+## expand\_message\_md security {#security-considerations-expand-md}

+The expand\_message\_md function defined in {{hashtofield-expand-md}} is indifferentiable from a random oracle {{MRH04}} when any of the following hold:

+1. H is indifferentiable from a random oracle,
+2. H is a sponge-based hash function whose inner function is modeled as a random transformation or random permutation {{BDPV08}}, or
+3. H is a Merkle-Damgaard hash function and the compression function is modeled as a random oracle {{CDMP05}}.

+The first and second cases are true by the composability of indifferentiability proofs.
+For the third case, we now briefly sketch an indifferentiability argument.
+Here, H is a Merkle-Damgaard function; we model H's underlying compression function as a random oracle.

+First, we argue that each of the b_i values, i >= 1, is generated by a hash function that is indifferentiable from a random oracle.
+This follows from Theorem 3.4 of {{CDMP05}} and the fact that each call to H that generates one of these b_i values has a unique prefix, DST || I2OSP(i, 1).

+Next, we argue that b_0_chopped is generated by a hash function that is indifferentiable from a random oracle.
+This follows from Theorem 3.3 of {{CDMP05}}; {{MT07}}, {{CN08}}, and {{DFL12}}
+improve the analysis, giving tighter security bounds.

+Finally, since b_0_chopped and all b_i, i >= 1, are the outputs of hash functions indifferentiable from random oracles, their concatenation is also indifferentiable from a random oracle by the composability of indifferentiability proofs, as is a len_in_octets prefix of this concatenation.
+(See also {{CDMP05}}, Section 5.)

 # Acknowledgements